Keck Academic and Career Advising

 The Match at Keck

-Each year, our students tend to prefer life in Southern California, and 123 members of the class of 2016 will pursue all or part of their post-graduate training in state, with 46 training at LAC+USC for at least a year.
-That said, 41 students will complete at least part of their training out of state, with students matched in 17 other states.
+Each year, our students tend to prefer life in Southern California, and 145 members of the class of 2017 will pursue all or part of their post-graduate training in state, with 53 training at LAC+USC for at least a year.
+That said, 64 students will complete at least part of their training out of state, with students matched in 20 other states and the District of Columbia.